reset/wonder/README.md

 Parameters

-- `atx` - Channel sender for the running actor.
+- `me` - Channel sender for the running actor.
 This is equivalent to sending to "self" in Elixir/Erlang.
 - `state` - A mutable reference to the state that the running actor owns.

 > note: `InitResult` is analogous to the return tuple for the `init/1` callback in Elixir; ie. `{:ok, state}` or `{:stop, reason}`